ahmetozlu/tensorflow_object_counting_api/README.md

 ---

+***The development is on progress!
+This API will be updated soon, the more talented and lightweight API will be available in this repo!***

-**DEVELOPMENT IS ON PROGRESS!
-DETAILED API DOCUMENTATION AND SAMPLE JUPYTER NOTEBOOKS THAT EXPLAIN BASIC USAGES OF API WILL BE SHARED SOON!**
+**DETAILED API DOCUMENTATION AND SAMPLE JUPYTER NOTEBOOKS THAT EXPLAIN BASIC USAGES OF API WILL BE SHARED SOON!**

 **You can find a sample project - case study that uses TensorFlow Object Counting API in [this repo](https://github.com/ahmetozlu/vehicle_counting_tensorflow).**